-We've got three incredible blends for you, developed in partnership with Chef Reem Assil and Reem's, her nationally acclaimed, Arab bakery and restaurant in the San Francisco Bay Area.
-It was even named one of the Food & Wine's Restaurants of the Year in 2018.
+This trio of blends includes two blends made in partnership with Chef Reem Assil, and our spectacular origin blend Za'atar from Palestine.
+We've been friends with Chef Reem since we started our respective businesses a few months apart, over five years ago.
+She run's Reem's, a nationally acclaimed Arab bakery and restaurant in the San Francisco Bay Area.
+It was even named one of the Food & Wine Restaurants of the Year in 2018.

 Our companies are both activist enterprises, where the commercial aspects are in service of more ambitious goals of building a new kind of business rooted in community, equity and transparency, locally and globally.

-The food that Chef Reem, Chef Zaynah and the rest of the team create is absolutely exceptional - creative, culturally relevant and deeply, deeply delicious, drawing from family backgrounds and Levantine cooking traditions, the best California produce and (of course) beautiful spices.
+The food that Chef Reem, Chef Zaynah and the rest of the team create is exceptional.
+It's creative, culturally relevant and deeply delicious, drawing from family backgrounds and Levantine cooking traditions, the best California produce and (of course) beautiful spices.

 Read more about each of the blends below: